Skip to Content

 We’re using experts to help us ensure our work is the best it can be

-To help us build our environmental programme, we have partnered with our friends at Watershed, a software company that powers environmental programmes for leading businesses, to measure our carbon footprint in line with industry-leading protocols, identify opportunities to reduce emissions, and recommend carbon removal projects for any remaining emissions to achieve net zero.
-Watershed has helped us measure our carbon footprint in a way that’s consistent with the Greenhouse Gas (“GHG”) Protocol promulgated by the World Resources Institute and the World Business Council for Sustainable Development.
+To help us build our environmental programme, we have partnered with our friends at Watershed, a software company that powers environmental programmes for leading businesses, to measure our carbon footprint in line with industry-leading protocols.
+Watershed has helped us calculate our carbon footprint following the Greenhouse Gas (‘GHG’) Protocol. promoted by the World Resources Institute and the World Business Council for Sustainable Development.

 Our Carbon Footprint